Death Be Not Proud by John Donne – Complete Poem Explanation | Summary & Analysis

 Answer: He says Death is controlled by fate, chance, and human actions.
 It depends on war, sickness, and poison.
 This shows Death is not independent.

 Q3.
-Why is death compared to sleep?
+Why is death compared to sleep in the poem “Death Be Not Proud” by John Donne?

 Answer: Sleep is peaceful and comforting.
 By comparing death to sleep, the poet makes it seem calm and harmless.